konsumer/torrenttv/README.md

 # TorrentTV

-This is erally just the start of some ideas.
+This is really just the start of some ideas.
 This doesn't do much yet.

 Eventually, I will integrate streaming torrent viewer, using [node-torrent](https://github.com/superafroman/node-torrent) like the [python p2ptube](http://p2ptube.sourceforge.net/).